-\textit{Weak-coupling.--}The time evolution of the contrast is plotted in Fig.~\ref{fig2}.
+\textit{Weak coupling.} The time evolution of the contrast is plotted in Fig.~\ref{fig2}.
 The circles with error bars depict the recent experimental data~\cite{Magnus2020} for a fixed coupling strength $1/k_{n}a=-5.0$, featuring a typical value in the weakly interacting regime.
-The computed contrast using the perturbative MEA is shown by the blue crosses (see also Eq.~(\ref{eq:secondordertotal})), whereas the variational ansatz calculation including only trap dephasing is represented by the green solid curve.
-As expected both curves overlap according to our discussion in Sec.V.
-In addition, the dashed purple line shows the power-law short-time behavior (see also Eq.~(\ref{eq:-2})) valid for $t_{d}<t\ll t_{n}=\hbar/E_{MF}\sim 50\mu$s for this particular coupling strength.
-Note that, the short time prediction in Fig.~\ref{fig2} represents the initial high energy two-body dynamics ~\cite{Knakkergaard2018} which is independent of the host bath interaction, i.e. the impurity does not experience the condensate presence.
-Therefore decoherence is originated only by impurity-boson interactions.
-This regime is preceded by the polaron relaxation and formation stage, where the impurity interact with the condensate excitations and many-body effects start to take place ($t\approx t_{n}$).
-Instead, the formation time is expected for times $t\gg t_B \sim 500 \mu$s as revealed by the instantaneous polaron energy defined as $E_{Pol}(t)=\left\langle \psi_{c}(t)\left|\mathcal{H}\right|\psi_{c}(t)\right\rangle=\hbar\dot{\phi}$ and plotted in Fig.~\ref{fig1}(b).
-A discussion on the degeneracy time scale $t_{d}=ma^{2}/\hbar$ can be found in \cite{Braaten10,Magnus2020}.
-This time scale is set by the coupling strength and for this particular case is on the order of $t_{d}=0.08\mu$s.
+The computed contrast using the variational ansatz approach including only trap dephasing is represented by the green solid curve.
+This result matches with the predicted contrast using a MEA.
+In addition, the dashed purple line shows the power-law short-time behavior [see, also, Eq.~(\ref{eq:-2}) in Appendix A] that is valid for $t_{d}<t\ll t_{n}=\hbar/E_{MF}\sim 50\mu$s for this particular coupling strength.
+Note that the short-time prediction in Fig.~\ref{fig2} represents the initial high-energy two-body dynamics ~\cite{Knakkergaard2018}, which is independent of the host bath interaction, i.e., the impurity does not experience the condensate presence.
+Therefore, decoherence is originated only by impurity-boson interactions.
+This regime is preceded by the polaron relaxation and formation stage, where the impurity interacts with the condensate excitations and many-body effects start to take place ($t\approx t_{n}$).
+Instead, the polaron formation is expected for times $t\gg t_B \sim 500 \mu$s as revealed by the instantaneous polaron energy defined as $E_{Pol}(t)=\left\langle \psi_{c}(t)\left|\mathcal{H}\right|\psi_{c}(t)\right\rangle=\hbar\dot{\phi}$ and plotted in Fig.~\ref{fig1}(b).
+A discussion of the degeneracy time scale $t_{d}=ma^{2}/\hbar$ can be found in \cite{Braaten10,Magnus2020}.
+This time scale is set by the coupling strength and, for this particular case, is of the order of $t_{d}=0.08\mu$s.